-

 Increase professional, IT, scientific, technical jobs2030 Target

-By targeting these jobs, we can grow both our economy and support working families in a sustainble way.
-STEM professionals help diversify our economy and make it more resilient.BASELINE
+By targeting professional, IT, scientific, and technical jobs, we can grow both our economy and support working families in a sustainable way.
+STEM (science, technology, engineering and math) professionals help diversify our economy and make it more resilient.BASELINE DATA

 SOURCE